Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Nogales

-Cross the border for a vibrant taste of true Mexico
+Cross the border for a vibrant taste of true Mexico.

-Three girls holding a glass of margarita each in Mexico.
+Three girls holding a glass of margarita each

 Margaritas are better in Mexico